Looking for an introduction to AI for security professionals?

 Nanalyze published its list of six artificial intelligence companies to watch in 2018.
 Here are the start-ups mentioned in dispatches; their names will be familiar to most readers: Cybereason, Endgame, Shape Security, Versive, PerimeterX, and Obsidian.
 VentureBeat has also made a list.
 Theirs is of non-Silicon Valley tech startups to watch, some of which, like Duo Security, are in the cyber sector.

-This CyberWire look back at the Week that Was discusses events affecting France, India, Iran, Israel, Russia, Ukraine, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting France, India, Iran, Israel, Russia, Ukraine, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.